Tutoring and Mentoring Appointments

 3- Visualizations

-We provide handouts and tips on mindfulness and anti-anxiety techniques.
-If you are interested, please stop by and pick them up in the Biology and Nursing room within the ASC, or make an appointment.
+Related Documents - We provide handouts and tips on mindfulness and anti-anxiety techniques.
+If you are interested, please stop by and pick them up in the Biology and Nursing room within the ASC, or make an appointment with a study skills mentor.

 Biology/ Pre-nursing Workshops

-Upcoming Workshops These are interactive sessions; please be prepared to discuss!
+Upcoming Workshops - These are online interactive sessions; please be prepared to participate and discuss!

 Workshop Documents